Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Introduction

-Our results provide a systematic framework for evaluating the effect of these algorithms in the context of robot learning and demonstrate that while the methods from the literature make single digits improvements on the robustness-accuracy Pareto front, i.e., improving both accuracy and robustness, the negative side-effects of adversarial training methods still outweigh these advances by an order of magnitude.
-Nonetheless, we observed that type of learned representation has a great impact in determining whether a good accuracy and robustness can be achieved.
-In particular, our results indicate that further research on large-scale pre-trained and attention-based representations are promising paths for learning robust and accurate models in practice.
+Our results show that, although the techniques listed above pose a significant improvement in the robustness-accuracy gap, the negative impact on the nominal accuracy from adversarial training still outweighs the benefits of the induced robustness.
+Specifically, while the methods from the literature make single digits improvements on the robustness-accuracy Pareto front, i.e., improving both accuracy and robustness, the negative side-effects of adversarial training methods still outweigh these advances by an order of magnitude.
+Nonetheless, we observed the trend that combining multiple individually introduced robustness enhancement methods provided the most promising future path toward closing the robustness-accuracy gap, e.g., as outlined in Figure \ref{fig:teaser}.

-We summarize our contributions as: \begin{itemize} \item We assess several theoretical and experimental advances on the robustness-accuracy trade-off for their suitability in real-world robot learning tasks. \item We perform an extensive evaluation by training a total of 435 networks with adversarial training using various attack budgets, and evaluating across multiple robot learning tasks including mobile robot driving and gesture recognition. \item We demonstrate strong empirical evidence that, while robustness can be improved by the methods from literature, the negative side-effects of adversarial training still outweigh the improvements by an order of magnitude. \end{itemize}
+We summarize our contributions as: \begin{itemize} \item We evaluate five advancements in robust learning methods in three different real-world robotic applications (456 models tested in total) for their suitability in closing the robustness-accuracy tradeoff gap in robot learning tasks in practice. \item We provide strong empirical evidence that, while robustness can be improved by the methods from literature, the negative effect on the nominal accuracy of adversarial training still outweighs the improvements of these methods by an order of magnitude. \item Our results show that adversarial training is most effective when multiple individual robust learning approaches are combined.
+This suggests that the most promising path to closing the robustness-accuracy gap entirely in the future is the integration of multiple independent approaches for enhancing robustness. \end{itemize}

 The remainder of this paper is structured as follows.
 In section \ref{sec:adv}, we recapitulate robustness of neural networks, adversarial training, and the robustness-accuracy trade-off.
 In section \ref{sec:methods}, we describe related work on improving the robustness of neural networks and avoiding the reduced clean accuracy of adversarial training.
-Finally, in section \ref{sec:experiments}, we experimentally evaluate these improvements on our robot learning tasks, ranging in complexity .
+Finally, in section \ref{sec:experiments}, we experimentally evaluate these improvements on three robot learning tasks.